-- (1) Concept of operations detailing planned events (including construction activities) on KSC including an explanation of operations addressing location and hardware involved. - (2) Hazardous operating procedures associated with the Partner's operations, including a description of the hazards and procedures for safing and securing the hazards. - (3) List of bulk hazardous materials and associated Safety Data Sheets (as defined in 29 CFR 1910.1200), maximum quantities, and locations of bulk hazardous chemicals to be stored or used in the Partner's defined area. - (4) Detailed plans for controls and mitigation for the identified hazards addressing the Centermandated hazard controls identified in Chapter 4 and any applicable hazard-specific controls identified in this document.
+(1) Concept of operations on KSC which includes details of planned events and construction activities along with an explanation of operations addressing location and hardware involved.

+(2) Hazardous operating procedures associated with the Partner's operations, including a description of the hazards and procedures for safing and securing the hazards.

+(3) List of bulk hazardous materials and associated Safety Data Sheets (as defined in 29 CFR 1910.1200), maximum quantities, and locations of bulk hazardous chemicals to be stored or used in the Partner's defined area.

+(4) Detailed plans for controls and mitigation for the identified hazards addressing the Centermandated hazard controls identified in Chapter 4 and any applicable hazard-specific controls identified in this document.